lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-You should never rely on only one method for deciding what to adjust for.
-So useful technique is the information criterion methods, which compare several models to find which is better.
+It is best practice to not rely on a single method when deciding what you should adjust for in a DAG.
+Another method, the information criterion methods, compares several models to find which is better.
 The method balances model fitness and the number of predictors.
 Use the Akaike criterion or AIC for models that use maximum likelihood.

 ---